Information related to COVID-19

 Interlibrary loan orders

-Interlibrary loan order services have remained in place, but interlibrary loan materials will not be automatically renewed.
+Interlibrary loan order services remain in place, but interlibrary loan materials will not be automatically renewed.
 Therefore, please return them on time to the book return box placed in front of Central Office's reception desk on the first floor during our office hours (Monday to Friday, 9 am to 5 pm).

 Scans from our print books and the reserve collection